prasannax1/starships/README.md

 ### Deployment

-On the *Aviary* the *Bumblebee* is not used as a shuttle, but is kept on inventory for other MACS spacecraft, and as auxillary vehicles for smaller craft.
+On the *Exodus* the *Bumblebee* is not used as a shuttle, but is kept on inventory for other MACS spacecraft, and as auxillary vehicles for smaller craft.

 ## Wasp Class